 The Company has an internal audit ("IA") department, which is staffed with professionally qualified personnel.
 The Group Internal Audit Manager, who has close to three decades of internal audit experience within the Group, reports directly to the Chairman of the AC and to the CEO on administrative matters.
 The majority of the IA department are members of the Institute of Internal Auditors.
 The appointment, removal, evaluation of performance and compensation of the Group Internal Audit Manager rests with the AC.

 The IA function follows the Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors.
 The IA function adopts an Internal Audit Charter that is reviewed annually and has strict procedures in reporting its audit findings to the management and the AC.

 The role of the IA function is to render support to the AC in ensuring that the Group maintains a sound system of internal controls by performing regular monitoring and testing of key controls and procedures, reviewing operational and financial activities and undertaking investigations as requested by the AC.

 The IA department submits its internal audit plan to the AC for approval at the beginning of each year.
-IA reviews are carried out on all significant business units in the Group and a summary of findings and recommendations is discussed during each AC meeting.
-The IA has unfettered access to the AC and to all documents, reports, properties and personnel for the purposes of its audit.
+Internal Audit reviews are carried out on all significant business units in the Group and a summary of findings and recommendations is discussed during each AC meeting.
+The IA has unfettered access to the AC and to all documents, records, properties and personnel for the purposes of its audit.
 The AC is of the view that the IA function is adequately resourced and staffed with persons with the relevant qualifications and experience and has appropriate standing within the Company.